 Notwithstanding the tiny population of around 19 people, there is a surprising amount to see and do on Canna and the immediately adjacent island of Sanday connected by a newish bridge (the old one blew away in a gale), but maybe this is a bias because I know the place so well.

-The larger late 19th Century Roman Catholic Church of St Edward the Confessor on Sanday – a seamark if ever there was one - has been sadly neglected for years but the National Trust for Scotland has been trying to restore it and make it into a Gaelic Study Centre.
-Despite a grand opening by Princess Anne in 2001, the roof leaks, it has never been used, it has been vandalised, and there is dispute between the Trust, the Hebridean Trust and the contractor over the responsibility for this terrible waste of nearly £1million.
-It has now been rebranded as the Camus Arts Centre, so we await developments.
+The larger late-19th Century Roman Catholic Church of St Edward the Confessor on Sanday — a seamark if ever there was one — has been sadly neglected for years but the National Trust for Scotland tried to restore it and make it into a Gaelic Study Centre.
+Despite a grand opening by Princess Anne in 2001, the roof leaks, it has never been used, it has been vandalised, and there is dispute between the Trust, the Hebridean Trust, the architect and the contractor over the responsibility for this terrible waste of nearly £1million (Restoring Canna's Chapel, Alasdair Ross McKerlich, 2007).
+It has now been rebranded as the Camus Arts Centre, so we await developments, if any.

 The impressive big house — Canna House, circa 1865 — contains an internationally renowned collection of Gaelic literature, collected by John Lorne Campbell, and is now open to the public for a few hours on wednesdays and saturdays, or by appointment (presently closed for refurbishmant).
 You can walk round the walled garden any time.
 A bit further along amongst the farm buildings is the 'Old Laundry' which has a small display of various crofting bits and pieces.

 Much longer walks are to the souterrain and remains of a Viking grave near Tarbert in the centre of the island, but you need the OS map to find them.